 Tahira has been a practicing solicitor for 20 years.
 She set up as a sole practitioner after being made redundant in 2010.
 She has found the SPG to be an extremely helpful point of contact on so many issues which are affecting the whole profession whilst paying particular attention to the needs of Sole Practitioners.
 Tahira understands that being a sole practitioner can be a lonely experience but networking with like-minded individuals makes all the difference.
 She is glad that there is an independent body outside of the Law Society that is working hard to look after its members interests.
 Tahira is based in Bury, Greater Manchester where she lives with her family.
 She has lots of interests outside of the law including politics.
 Tahira was previously an LEA school governor and has stood as a candidate in the local elections and is passionate about civic duty and putting something back into the community.
 It is a lot to juggle with but Tahira is proud of the work of the SPG because she believes in better representation for Sole Practitioners!

 Kem qualified as a solicitor in November 2002 under the tutelage of Mr Martin Mears (former President of the Law Society).
-Kem has over twelve years commercial experience gained in a variety of demanding and challenging environments.
+Kem has over sixteen years commercial experience gained in a variety of demanding and challenging environments.
 Kem’s employment history includes time spent at some of the most prestigious legal firms in Suffolk and Norfolk.
 A keen gardener, Kem has completed the RHS Level 2 Certificate in Horticulture and her other hobbies include reading, travelling and cooking in true "Nigella" fashion.